 Welcome to New York, home of the city that never sleeps.
 That couldn’t be more true.
-Angels and Demons play tug-o-war with souls while Reapers look to claim them and take them to their rightful destination.
+Recently, the Angels were shot down from Heaven and their wings were revoked by the Reapers.
+The race was disbanded and now the balance of power is off in the worst way possible.
+The Demon’s aren’t hesitant in the least bit to take advantage of this time before balance is somehow restored.
 Humans fight to be heard while Witches fear to be seen.
 Shape shifters are the outcasts of this world, but refuse to be put down.
 Werewolves claw to be at the top of the food chain, but Vampires are always plotting and scheming to be superior.
-Just like the land, the waters are also teeming with life as the Merpeople have their own network of life and enemies to defend against.
 Valyrian is a bustling realm of Elves and Dragons that fight their own war.

 Welcome to a world where nightmares come to life.
 The day time isn't all that safe either.
 Who do you align with?
 Where do you stand in this crazy life?
 Or will you be just another face in the night?